matias-ceau/scripts/docs/scripts/pacman-fuzzy-search.sh.md

 ---

-**pacman-fuzzy-search.sh**: A fuzzy search script for Arch Linux's package manager with enhanced preview.
+**pacman-fuzzy-search.sh**: A fuzzy search script for Arch Linux's pacman and AUR packages.

 ---

 ### Dependencies

-- `bash`: The shell interpreter used to execute the script.
+- `bash`: The shell used to run the script.
-- `paru`: A modern AUR helper, required for package searching.
+- `paru`: An AUR helper that simplifies package management from the AUR.
-- `fzf`: A command-line fuzzy finder that allows for flexible searching.
+- `fzf`: A command-line fuzzy finder that is utilized for the search interface.
-- `ripgrep (rg)`: A fast command-line search tool for filtering results.
+- `ripgrep (rg)`: A fast search tool that is used for regex-based searching.
-- `bat`: A cat clone with syntax highlighting and Git integration.
+- `bat`: A `cat` clone with syntax highlighting and Git integration, used for previewing package information.

 ### Description

-The `pacman-fuzzy-search.sh` script provides a user-friendly interface to search for installed and AUR packages using fuzzy searching capabilities.
-It enhances the search experience by integrating a preview feature and allowing for intuitive filtering between installed packages and available AUR packages.

-The script defines several functions:
-- **`preview_cmd`**: This function generates a preview of package details from the output of `paru`.
-It applies various `sed` transformations to format the information for readability and highlights the installed status using ANSI escape codes.
+The `pacman-fuzzy-search.sh` script is designed to enhance the package searching experience for Arch Linux users, leveraging the power of fuzzy searching provided by `fzf`.
+Here's how it works:

+1. **Initialization**: It creates a cache directory to store any necessary files and initializes environment variables.
+2. **Utility Functions**:
+   - `preview_cmd()`: Prepares and formats detailed package information for display.
+It uses `paru` to fetch package data and `bat` for enhanced formatting.
-- **`paruSl`**: A simple function to list all installed packages with colored output.
+   - `paruSl()`: Lists installed packages with color highlighting.

-- **`search_cmd`**: It constructs search filters based on user-defined conditions (AUR or installed packages).
-The user can modify the search criteria dynamically by pressing designated keys within the fuzzy finder.

-- **`blabel`**: Creates a border label to indicate the current search mode.
-It handles switching labels between AUR and installed package searches.
+   - `search_cmd()`: Constructs a search criteria based on user options and displays notifications about repositories and installations.
+3. **Main Function**:

-- **`fzf_cmd`**: This function utilizes `fzf` to produce an interactive fuzzy search interface, complete with custom key bindings for easier navigation.
+   - `fzf_cmd()`: This is the main command that invokes `fzf` with custom bindings and options for user interaction.

 ### Usage

-To use the script, execute it from a terminal:
+You can execute the script directly from the terminal using:

 ```bash
 bash /home/matias/.scripts/pacman-fuzzy-search.sh
 ```

-Within the fuzzy search interface:
-- Use the arrow keys to navigate through the list of packages.
+The script executes a fuzzy search of the installed packages and AUR packages, allowing you to interactively select a package to perform actions such as installation.
+Here are some useful key bindings while using `fzf`:

-- Press `Enter` to install the selected package.
+- `enter`: Install the selected package.
-- Use `Alt + a` to switch to searching AUR packages, `Alt + i` for installed packages.
-- The search results will dynamically update based on the selected mode.
+- `ctrl-r`: Reload the search.
+- `alt-m`: Change search mode (e.g. AUR or repo).
+- `alt-o`: Sort the results by various criteria.
+- `alt-c`: Change the search criteria.

+You can adjust the search options on-the-fly by using the key bindings provided.

 ---

 > [!TIP]
-> Consider adding error handling in your script for cases where the `paru` command fails or when no packages meet the search criteria.
-Manual testing for edge cases would also enhance the script's robustness and usability.
-Additionally, documenting each function further within the code will help future users (or yourself) understand its operations quickly.
+> The script is well-structured, but it could benefit from modularizing by separating the utility functions into a different file for better readability and maintenance.
+Additionally, more error handling could improve the user experience, especially when no packages are found or if there’s an issue with `paru`.